-The size of the proposed site is small (7.1ha) relative to the size of the proposed habitat complex for the site "fine to muddy fine sand with polychaetes" community complex, which is 2637ha of the "mudflats and sandflats not covered at low tide" habitat complex which is 4286.69ha, and which is 3555ha of the "estuaries" habitat complex, within which the proposed application site is located therefore the land take is not considered to pose a negative effect on the overall site.
+The size of the proposed site is small (0.7ha) (T6/401A) relative to the size of the proposed habitat complex for the site "fine to muddy fine sand with Polychaetes" community complex, (2637ha) which when compared to the size of the habitat complex in which the proposed sites are located "mudflats and sandflats not covered at low tide"(4286.69ha), and 3555ha of the "estuaries" habitat complex (5695.86ha) is a small proportion (<1%) of the total habitat complex .
+Therefore, the land take is not considered to pose a negative effect on the overall site.

-The Marine Engineering Division (MED) have stated the site is not in an area that is likely to be highly visible to many people.
-Population in the area is low and trestles will only be visible at times of low tide.
+The Marine Engineering Division (MED) state the site is not in an area likely to be highly visible to many people, population density in the area is low and trestles will only be visible at times of low tide.
 There are no features of high landscape or scenic value that will be impacted upon.